voidptr007/tcp_client_server/README.md

-## Description
-This project provides a set of APIs to create a TCP based client-server application.
+TCP Client Server project provides a set of APIs to create a TCP based client-server application.
 The easy and ready to use APIs will bringup a client and server in matter of minutes.
 The APIs provide extension points to implement business specific logic.